marco-2806/magpie/README.md

 For geo lookups, create a [MaxMind GeoLite2 account](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data) and generate a License Key.
 Enter it in the dashboard (Admin → Other) to enable automatic database downloads and updates.

 ### Updating
-The scripts pull the latest changes and rebuild just the `frontend` and `backend` containers with Docker Compose.
+Use the helper scripts to pull the latest code and rebuild just the frontend/backend containers.

-- **macOS/Linux — refresh frontend + backend**:
+- **macOS/Linux**:
   ```bash
   ./scripts/update-frontend-backend.sh
   ```